Baby Don't Cry (Namie Amuro song): Live performances and music video

-The single has been performed on several tours conducted by Amuro, and has appeared on Japanese commercials and television series.
-"Baby Don't Cry" made its debut live performance on her Play Tour (2008), which was in support of the album with the same title.
+The single has been performed on several concert tours conducted by Amuro, and has appeared on Japanese commercials and television series.
+"Baby Don't Cry" made its debut live performance on her Play Tour 2007, which was in support of the album with the same title.
 The live DVD was released on February 27, 2008.
-It was included on Amuro's greatest hits concert tour, Best Fiction 2008–2009; it was performed as the final song from the setlist.
+It was included on Amuro's 2008-2009 Best Fiction Tour; it was performed as the final song from the setlist.
 The live DVD was released on September 9, 2009.
 The track appeared on her Past<Future concert tour in 2010, and was included on the live release on December 12, 2010.
 In celebration of Amuro's 20th music career anniversary, the single was included on her 5 Major Dome concert tour in Japan; the song was performed as an encore track.
 The live DVD was released on February 27, 2013.
-The song's most recent appearance was her Live Style concert tour (2014), where it was included on as the last track from the setlist.
+The song also made an appearance at her Live Style concert tour (2014), where it was included on as the last track from the setlist.
 The live DVD was released on February 11, 2015.
+"Baby Don't Cry" was included in the setlist for her tour LIVEGENIC 2015–2016; the live DVD and Blu-ray of LIVEGENIC 2015–2016 were released on March 2, 2016.
+Before the singer's official retirement in 2018, the song made an appearance on her final tour called Namie Amuro Final Tour 2018 Finally; the live DVD and Blu-ray for the tour were released on August 29, 2018.

-"Baby Don't Cry" was used as the theme song for the Japanese television drama series, Himitsu no Hanazono (2007).
-Alongside this, it was included in three Japanese commercials: the Avex Trax "Myu-Umo" music commercial, the Pokemero Joysound commercial, and for the Fuji TV television series, Secret Garden.
-An accompanying music video was shot in Japan by Masashi Muto.
+"Baby Don't Cry" was used as the theme song for the Fuji TV television series, Secret Garden(dorama Himitsu no Hanazono)(2007).
+Alongside this, it was included in Japanese commercials: the Avex Trax "Myu-Umo" music commercial, the Pokemero Joysound commercial.
+An accompanying music video for "Baby Don't Cry" was directed by Masashi Muto.
 It opens with Amuro running on outdoor steps, and walking along a pavement bridge.
 As the chorus starts, intercut scenes of trees are shown, as she walks through the city.
 The second verse has her walking through a park, with yellow-ish leaves on the ground.
 She witnessed two small children on a park bench, holding the chain to a dog.
 The third chorus then has her walking through a city square, and ends with her standing on a beach front at sunset.
 A short version of the video was uploaded on Amuro's YouTube page on November 16, 2011, whilst a full version was uploaded one month later.